PizzaBox/imageOnSave/README.md

 # imageOnSave

-imageOnSave is a Photoshop script that will save an .jpg (quality 12) of the active document to a folder every time it's saved.
+imageOnSave is a Photoshop script that will save a .jpg (quality 12) of the active document to a folder every time it's saved.
 You can then assemble these images into a timelapse progress gif or video.

-When you save the script will create a folder in the same directory as the file you're saving.
+When you save, the script will save an image to a folder in the same directory as the active document you saved.
 For example:
 ```
 mypainting.psd will save an image as <folder mypainting.psd is saved in>/mypainting-imageOnSave/mypainting-123456789.png
 ```